cv

 • Established and direct a university-sanctioned entity to explore the intersection of neuroscience and artificial intelligence.

-• Secured formal funding, dedicated space, and administrative support from UW-Madison.
+• Secured formal funding, dedicated space, support from Dr. Akhilesh Jaiswal as advisor, partnership with NeuroAI startup FinalSpark, and administrative support from UW-Madison.

-• Mentoring researchers from initial project proposals to research papers.
+• Mentoring 15 researchers from initial project proposals to research papers and advised 100.

 • Publications from this research: [2], [5], [3]